 Keep memories alive.

-- Gather pictures, clothes, and other reminders of a loved one and the good times that were shared together.
+- Gather pictures, clothes, and other reminders of your loved one and the good times that were shared together.
 Take turns telling stories or writing about each item.
 Recording these stories with a video camera can help preserve the memories.

 Establish a “new normal.”